jundalisay/superb/content/en/social/supersociology/precrisis-years.md

 ---

-Our model, derived from the principles laid by David Hume, Adam Smith, and Socrates, designated 2019 as the spark of a global stagflation.
+Our model, derived from the principles laid by David Hume, Adam Smith, and Socrates, designated 2019 as the start of a global stagflation.

 This stagflation will increase from 2020 onwards up to 2030 when it will reach its peak, culminating in some kind of conflict.
 A stagflation is a phenomenon which has low employment and output while having high prices at the same time.